Matt Priddis: Personal life

 Matthew Priddis and his wife, Ashleigh Priddis, a schoolteacher, married in 2009.
 They have two daughters and one son.
 Prior to being drafted into the AFL, he worked as a tiler, and was also involved in surf lifesaving.
 Priddis is distinguishable on the football field by his "distinctive shock of curly hair".
+He can be spotted at panini cnr at lunch time during the week.